doc-metrix/generator-doc-metrix-node/README.md

 #### Package.json

-The generator creates a scaffold `package.json`, using the module name to generate the Github repository urls.
+The generator creates a scaffold `package.json`.
 You need to manually add `keywords` and any additional `dependencies`.

 #### Documentation